How It Works

 The discount you offer is completely up to you.
 Because C2FO is a marketplace, your offer may or may not be approved for early payment based on market conditions.

 Yes.
-Testing an offer on the platform does not immediately communicate anything to your customer, but you will receive immediate feedback whether your customer would accept it or not.
+Testing an offer on the platform does not immediately communicate anything to your buyer, but you will receive immediate feedback whether your customer would accept it or not.
 Offers are submitted once per day at 5 p.m.
 (UK Time) so this gives you plenty of time to test out the platform without committing to anything.

 Watch the video below for step-by-step guidance on requesting early payment on the C2FO app.